 Partnerships that are incorporated as tax shelters or that waive certain fees in favour of the original investor often provide complete and detailed information on their website regarding the taxation of the amounts reported on the T5013 slip.
 In addition, their website should also help establish how to report these amounts in your tax return.
-We, therefore, suggest that you visit these partnerships' websites for additional information
+We, therefore, suggest that you visit these partnerships' websites for additional information.

-FAQ -T5013 Slip
+8.1.
+FAQ -T5013

-Q: I received a T5013 slip from NBF.
+Q.1.: I received a T5013 slip from NBFWM.
 However, I do not find any T5013 slips issued under NBFWM's name in the list provided in the CRA's "My Account."
 Why?

-A: The T5013 slips are issued by NBF, but on behalf of the partnership.
+A.1.: The T5013 slips are issued by NBFWM, but on behalf of the partnership.
 The revenues shown on the T5013 slips are reported under the partnership's name in "My Account."
 Therefore, you will not find a T5013 slip issued under NBFWM's name in "My Account."

+8.2.
 Joint Accounts

-When an account is held jointly between spouses, the client must allocate the income, the gains, and the losses generated based on each individual's contribution, even if only one tax slip is issued.
+When an account is held jointly between spouses, the client must allocate the income, the gains, and the losses generated based on everyone's contribution, even if only one tax slip is issued.

-Hence, tax legislation applies attribution rules, disallowing income splitting in certain situations involving gifts and loans to a spouse, common-law partner, and minor children.
+Hence, tax legislation applies attribution rules, disallowing income splitting in certain situations involving gifts and loans to a spouse, common-law partner, and minor children, and even, in certain circumstances, to loans (interest-free or at low rates) to an adult child.